mockingbirdnest/Principia/README.md

 The [change log](https://github.com/mockingbirdnest/Principia/wiki/Change-Log) gives a fairly detailed description of the new features in each release.

+Principia is released on every [new moon](https://en.wikipedia.org/wiki/New_moon) with whatever features and bug fixes are ready at the time.
+This ensures relatively timely improvements and bug fixes.

 Download the binary (Ubuntu and Windows) [here](https://goo.gl/J8ycA8) or, if you don't trust our binary, build the mod from the [Cauchy](https://github.com/mockingbirdnest/Principia/releases/tag/2017062403-Cauchy) release.